mandeep/fragula/README.md

 A: Rotate the model clockwise about the y axis
 Q: Rotate the model counter clockwise about the z axis
 E: Rotate the model clockwise about the z axis
-C: Translate the model in the negative x direction
-V: Translate the model in the positive x direction
-B: Translate the model in the negative y direction
-N: Transalte the model in the positive y direction
 Z: Scale the model in negative increments
 X: Scale the model in positive increments
+Up: Transalte the model in the positive y direction
+Down: Translate the model in the negative y direction
+Left: Translate the model in the negative x direction
+Right: Translate the model in the positive x direction
 ```

 The vertex shader can be found in the `src` directory and contains the following code: